 Microsoft periodically sends out updates that affect various registry components, some of which relate to real-time protection.

-CERN explains that, since Windows Defender is managed centrally on your computer, most virus definition updates are applied without requiring any reboot.
+CERN explains that since Defender is managed centrally on your computer, most virus definition updates are applied without requiring any reboot.

-For instance, there are updates to Windows 10 and over devices that prevent Windows Defender from turning itself off after installing an antivirus program.
+For instance, updates to Windows 10 prevent Defender from turning itself off after installing an antivirus program.

 An excellent example of such updates are updates related to tamper protection.

-Such updates can prevent Windows Defender from automatically turning off after installing another antivirus software.
+Such updates can prevent Defender from automatically turning off after installing another antivirus software.

 So even if you turn real-time protection on, it will still turn on automatically due to this tamper protection feature.

 One of the key components of Microsoft Defender is tamper protection.

 The tamper protection feature in Windows security protects your computer against external intrusion or any cyber attacks directed at whatever antivirus program you have installed.